 A: Since we e-file returns, you will probably see your refund, if you have direct deposit, within 8 business days.
 If we have to paper file your return (mail it), it could take 6-8 weeks before April 30.
 It may take less time after April 30.

 Q: I don’t have all of my information, can I still file my taxes?

 A: Yes!
-You just need to give us permission (it’s a form) to contact the CRA on your behalf.
-It may take a few weeks, but we can get most of the information we need to file your taxes.
+You just need to permit us (it’s a form) to contact the CRA on your behalf.
+We can get most of the information we need to file your taxes.
 We prefer to have all of the information since the CRA may be missing information, or it may be incorrect.
-If you have already given us permission to contact the CRA on your behalf, and you haven’t revoked it, you do not need to sign another form.
+If you have already permitted us to contact the CRA on your behalf, and you haven’t revoked it, you do not need to sign another form.

 If there is any new information after we have filed, we can have the CRA reassess your taxes based on the new information.

 Q: Why don’t you offer instant cash-back like the big box preparers (H&R Block, etc)?

 A: Cashback services are government regulated so they take 15% of EVERY $100 on the first $300 then 5% of every $100 after that.
 So on a $1200 refund, you’d only get $1,110 back.
 If you had us do your taxes, you would get the full $1,200.

 A: We require payment upfront.
 Although most clients are trustworthy, there have been a few that didn’t pay.
 Their taxes were filed, they received their refund, and then they were never heard from again.
 That is a lot of time that the client didn’t pay for.
 Therefore, before any work is done, all accounts are required to be paid upfront.

 Q: Can I get a copy of my return?